Serena Williams’ 1st opponent at US Open is Danka Kovinic - WHIZ News

 The brackets for the women’s and men’s singles events were released Thursday by the U.S. Tennis Association.

 Play begins Monday; first-round matches will be held that day and Tuesday.
-There was no immediate word on when Williams will compete.
+There was no immediate word on when Williams will be scheduled to compete.

 The 23-time Grand Slam champion, who turns 41 on Sept.
 26, announced this month she was preparing to step away from her playing career.
 She did not explicitly say when she planned to stop but made it sound as if the U.S. Open would mark her farewell.